Going to the right conferences pays off

 Many native English speakers make the bizarre assumption that everyone understands them, if they just speak loudly or slowly enough.
 Non-English speakers may understand a few words, but that may not mean that they understand generally!

 By the way, as a polyglot, when listening to the Minions speak I picked up mostly English and Spanish, with a generous smattering of Italian.
 I also heard French, Japanese, Turkish, and Hebrew words.
 I understand that other languages were also drawn upon.

 Want to be understood by as many as possible?
 Work with a team that is multilingual, or hey, work with me.
 I speak enough languages and have comfort zones in enough cultures and countries to help your company expand globally for a lifetime (after that, you’re on your own).

 No matter how adorable Minions are, they need some pretty fancy technology to keep up with their competition and enemies.
 I won’t spoil everything, but simply being cute does not solve all problems.
 Sometimes you need a lava gun.
 Keep developing your technology to stay ahead of the competition, or risk being obliterated.

 Not everyone in this world is good, moral, or interested in making a positive difference.
 Some people are just plain evil.
 The American legal system has institutionalized a great value and attitude- people should be innocent until proven guilty.
 However, when it comes to investing your money and reputation, it is better to consider potential partners as “unproven until proven.”

-Do your due diligence on a party’s background before doing business on them, because while there are no guarantees, patterns of historical behavior speak volumes.
+Do your due diligence on a party’s background before doing business with them, because while there are no guarantees, patterns of historical behavior speak volumes.
 The importance of this is amplified abroad, where you may have less visibility on different players, and where legal recourse can be trickier or limited.